-STUDENT RECORDS
+STUDENT RECORDS (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) provides ways in which the University may share information with parents without the student's consent.
+The Family Educational Rights and Privacy Act (FERPA) 1.
+Candidates for graduate degrees must fulfill satisfacprovides ways in which the University may share information with parents without the student's consent.
 For example:

-- 1. The University will disclose education records to parents, upon request, if the student is a dependent for income tax purposes. - 2.
-The University will disclose education records to parents if a health or safety emergency involves their son or daughter. - 3.
-The University will inform parents if the student who is under age 21 has violated any law or its policy concerning the use or possession of alcohol or controlled substance. - 4.
+- 1. The University will disclose education records to 3.
+If a student receives an unsatisfactory grade the parents, upon request, if the student is a dependent for income tax purposes. - 2.
+The University will disclose education records to 4. parents if a health or safety emergency involves their son or daughter. - 3.
+The University will inform parents if the student 5. who is under age 21 has violated any law or its policy concerning the use or possession of alcohol or controlled substance.

 A University official will generally share with a parent information that is based on that official's personal knowledge or observation of the student.